 - Surgical dislocation with epiphyseal reorientation

-- Modified Dunn procedure with formation of a epiphyseal vascular flap
+- Modified Dunn procedure with the formation of an epiphyseal vascular flap

 Proximal femoral osteotomy